 Mold Compass uses different source types for different page categories.
 General guidance leans on public health and remediation standards, legal pages use state and local authorities, and risk tools use the climate and housing datasets listed below.
+The existence of a link is not enough: the source must be specific enough to support the nearby statement.

 Public Health, Cleanup, and Standards Sources